mounicarajput/purple-amaranth/src/pages/features.md

     features:
       - title: Vastu
         content: >-
-          Vastu is an ancient science of building structures based on the study of directions and the laws of nature.
-It combines these two important aspects and accordingly aligns a property to draw the maximum benefits for the inhabitants.
-Though vastu was essentially restricted to building temples....
+          The literal meaning of Vastu is science of architecture.
+Vastu takes into account the knowledge of gravitational and magnetic field, velocity of winds and the effect of ultraviolet rays in designing structures...
         align: left
         image: images/great-mango.jpg
         image_position: right